The surprising selling points of “The Challenger Sale”

 Now, “ignore” is a strong word.
 We never ignore, but instead have a conversation.
 How we typically approach a situation like that is to say, “Yes, a press release has some value, and there are a number of other tactics that can add more value to get you closer to your ultimate goal.”

 Just like sales, the complexity of marketing truly demands this insightful approach.
 We don’t expect our clients to know every single detail of what they need and what’s currently working best in the marketplace.
-Similarly, we advise our clients to employ a Challenger approach with their customer, clients and colleagues as well, because it ultimately generates more value for everyone involved.
+Similarly, we advise our clients to employ a Challenger approach with their customers, clients and colleagues as well, because it ultimately generates more value for everyone involved.

 One of the concepts I found most interesting was the importance of possessing a combination of skills that contribute to the success of salespeople, specifically balancing the art of teaching, tailoring and taking control to ensure the best outcome for themselves and consumers.